amnotwallas/amnotwallas/README.md

 ```

 I am a computer systems engineering student and I am interested in learning more about this field.
+I have knowledge of Java, Python, HTML, CSS, JavaScript, and some React.
+I've also worked with databases like MySQL and PostgreSQL, and I'm constantly learning.
+I'm also familiar with Git and GitHub.
+Although I don't have any work experience yet, I've completed several school projects that have allowed me to better understand how to apply what I've learned.

+I enjoy researching, optimizing processes, and continuously learning.
+I'm open to any area where I can contribute, grow, and continue developing.
+I'm committed to learning and contributing responsibly and with a positive attitude from day one.

 - 👨‍💻 I’m currently student.
 - 📚 I'm learning about Frontend and Backend technologies 😅